Download a FREE guide to the contents of a typical shareholder agreement.

-Much of the time, new businesses are formed on a relatively informal and intimate basis.
+New businesses are often formed on a relatively informal and intimate basis.
 Like any good romance, a business relationship starts with some innocence and chemistry, but the day-to-day stresses and strains of running a company together can have the effect of turning endearing foibles into irritating habits.
+The shareholder agreement can act like a pre-nup or a room-mate agreement.

 When Clara and Adam set up Equality IT Ltd together, they both invest the same time and capital, and it’s fairly obvious that they will have equal shares and equal rights.
 They award themselves 50 shares each.
 But wait… business relationships have the potential to be even more complicated than marriages.